buildbot/buildbot/master/docs/manual/configuration/report_generators/formatter.rst

 This formatter is used to format messages in :ref:`Reportgen-BuildStatusGenerator` and :ref:`Reportgen-BuildSetStatusGenerator`.

-It formats a message using the Jinja2_ templating language and picks the template either from a string or from a file.
+It formats a message using the Jinja2_ templating language and picks the template either from a string.

 The constructor of the class takes the following arguments: